Fresh GM union vote in Mexico headed for delay - sources

-A key workers' vote at a General Motors Co (GM.N) plant in Mexico that has drawn scrutiny from the Biden administration over alleged rights violations is slated to be delayed past a deadline set by Mexican authorities.
+MEXICO CITY (Reuters) - A key workers’ vote at a General Motors Co plant in Mexico that has drawn scrutiny from the Biden administration over alleged rights violations is slated to be delayed past a deadline set by Mexican authorities.

 The date for the contract ratification vote in the central city of Silao will likely be announced this week, two people familiar with the matter said.